Man Lets His Dogs Poop In Public Spaces And Refuses To Pick Up After Them, Leaving Neighbor Furious

 Public spaces are shared environments that require mutual respect and responsibility from all users.
 Research published in the Journal of Environmental Psychology emphasizes that neglecting pet waste can negatively impact community health and aesthetics, which can lead to a decline in community morale.
 Understanding this broader impact may motivate responsible pet ownership and community engagement.

-15. she should capture him in the act.
+15. She should capture him in the act.

 16. Rules must be followed.